 5 February 2019, 5pm: Geoboard Puzzles and Problems.
 I led the East Bay Math Teachers’ Circle at Berkeley High.
 The geoboard is a great learning environment, but in this session we used it as an arena for puzzles and problems, some of them unsolved, involving diagonals, triangles, non-triangles, and zigzags!
 You can download the handout.

-9 January 2019: I will offer a grades 6-9 version of my workshop on Visual Algebra twice this summer: June 25-27 at Synapse School in Silicon Valley, and again August 7-9 at Atrium School in Boston.
-I will post more information here as it becomes available.
+9 January 2019: I will offer a grades 6-9 version of my workshop on Visual Algebra twice this summer: June 25-27 at Synapse School in Silicon Valley, and again August 7-9 at Atrium School near Boston.
+More information.

 9 January 2019: I restored the graphics in two posts: “A New Algebra” where I bragged about Robert Davis’s praise for my approach; and Geoboards and Dot Paper, where I introduced subsequent posts on using these tools as a microworld for problem solving, and bragged about having invented the “tilted squares” intro to the Pythagorean theorem decades ago.

 8 January 2019: I restored the post Themed Courses?, where I discuss the question of whether courses with a theme are preferable to “hodgepodge” courses, whose topics range widely.